corrode/corrode.github.io/content/blog/rust-supply-chain-security/index.md

 >
 > Harry Coker, U.S. National Cyber Director

-This is language is in no way aspirational but a policy directive that signals the direction of future government procurement, compliance requirements, and liability standards.
+This language is in no way aspirational but a policy directive that signals the direction of future government procurement, compliance requirements, and liability standards.

 ### United States: NSA Guidance on Memory Safety (2022)